Who is Denis Shapovalov? Profile, ranking and recent results

-Denis Shapovalov: Profile, ranking and recent results of Canadian tennis player facing Andy Murray
+Denis Shapovalov: Profile, ranking and recent results of Canadian tennis player facing Novak Djokovic

-Tournament’s No 10 seed has enjoyed an additional day’s rest after Pablo Andujar pulled out of their second round tie earlier this week, perhaps giving him an edge against the two-time winner
+Tournament’s No 10 seed has already seen off two-time British winner Andy Murray but faces toughest challenge yet

-British Wimbledon favourite Andy Murray will have to be at his very best on Friday as he takes on Canada’s Denis Shapovalov, 22, on Centre Court for a place in the fourth round.
+Wimbledon front-runner Novak Djokovic will have to be at his imperious best on Friday afternoon as he takes on Canada’s up-and-coming Denis Shapovalov on Centre Court for a place in Sunday’s final.

-Speaking on Thursday, Shapovalov - the No 10 seed at this year’s tournament and the world No 15 - described the upcoming Day Five encounter as: “Definitely a match I grew up wanting to play against Andy in the spotlight like this.
-So it’s definitely a match I’m looking forward to.”
+The 22-year-old challenger faces the serial Wimbledon winner after seeing off British favourite Andy Murray and Russia’s Karen Khachanov en route to the semi and is likely to be in confident mood.

-The challenger faces the former Wimbledon winner having had two days of rest after Spain’s Pablo Andujar pulled out of their second round tie with a bad rib, while Murray - who has struggled with injuries himself of late - was taken to five sets by Germany’s Oscar Otte.
+Although Shapovalov has lost all six of his previous matches against Djokovic, this will be their first encounter on grass.

 Shapovalov was born in Tel Aviv on 15 April 1999, his parents Viktor and Tessa Shapovalova Russian citizens who moved to Israel with the collapse of the Soviet Union.
 His mother actually represented the USSR national tennis team once upon a time and is now her son’s coach, along with former world No 8 Mikhail Youzhny.